Chichi126/Postgresql_etl/README.md

 ## Extract Data from RapidAPI

-Sign up for RapidAPI, search for a real estate API (e.g., Zillow or Realtor), and subscribe to the API.
+Sign up for RapidAPI, search for a Realty Mole Property, and subscribe to the API.

 Obtain the API key.